 Other Weapons: Deathstroke's normal equipment also consists of various handguns, rifles, explosives and bladed weapons.
 Lately he has been known to use sniper rifles with promethium bullets, though this is more situational.

 Nth Metal Armor: In the Post-Flashpoint Universe, Slade wears a special armor made partially from Nth Metal which is stronger than titanium.
 This Nth Metal Armor is more durable than regular armors and further enhances Deathstroke's natural abilities.
-His armor allows him to take heavy blasts, and gives him added protection against piercing weapons.
+The armor allows him to withstand heavy blasts, and gives him added protection against piercing weapons.
 His Nth metal armor is incredibly durable, to the point he is able to take direct hits from Lobo.

 Godkiller Sword: Deathstroke was temporarily allowed to wield the Godkiller, a powerful blade forged by Hephaestus.
 As the name implies, the weapon has enough power to kill both gods and titans.
 Because the sword is magic based, Slade was able to trade blows with Superman while holding it.
-The Godkiller has the ability to take the shape of any weapon Slade needs such as a staff, twin swords, binding coils, etc. The weapon has a mind of its own, allowing it to fly to the wielder when separated.
+The Godkiller has the ability to take the shape of any weapon the wielder needs such as a staff, twin swords, binding coils, etc. The weapon has a mind of its own, allowing it to fly to the wielder when separated.
 Also, in battle, it controls the user almost as much as they control it, guiding their movements and influencing their decisions.
 Once Slade completed his mission, Hephaestus reclaimed the Godkiller.

 Rocket Boots: Copied from designs of an old version of Steel's armor, Slade put these to use on a recent mission.
 Because Slade's version lacked motors, they hindered his ability to move, even with his enhanced strength.
-Also, the boot jets allowed him to fly.
-Though they allowed him to reach great heights at high speed, they only had enough fuel for one use.
+The boot jets allowed Slade to fly, and although they allowed him to reach great heights at high speed, they only had enough fuel for one use.